cslarsen/csl.name/_posts/2008-01-01-einsteins-puzzle.markdown

 tags: puzzle logic
 ---

-It is said that the following problem was invented by Einstein.
-Supposedly, he also said that only 98% of the people in the world could solve it.

-I have my doubts about both those statements.
-In any way, it is a fun puzzle, and I welcome you all to solve it.

-This puzzle is also called the [Zebra Puzzle][zebra] (beware, there are solutions on that page).
-Be sure to try to solve it yourself before looking at any solutions!
+The [Zebra Puzzle][zebra] is a famous puzzle that has been said to have been invented by Einstein.
+It is not.
+Neither is it true that only 2% of people can solve it.
+But it <em>is</em> a very fun puzzle and I invite everyone to try to solve it on their own.
+Below I sketch out how I did it.

 The Puzzle
 ----------